JuliaLang/Pkg.jl/docs/src/managing-packages.md

 Note that changes to files in the local package repository will not immediately be reflected when loading that package.
 The changes would have to be committed and the packages updated in order to pull in the changes.

-In addition, the local path given could also be relative with respect to the `Manifest.toml` file.
+In addition, it is possible to add packages relatively to the `Manifest.toml` file, see [Developing Packages](@ref) for an example.

 ### Developing packages